symblai/symbl-docs/docs/conversation-api/concepts/sentiment.md

 ## Sentiment API

-To see Sentiment API in action, you need to process a conversation using Symbl.
-After you process a conversation, you'll receive a **conversation Id** which can be passed in below-mentioned Conversation APIs.
-All you need to do is pass query parameters `sentiment=true`.
+To see the Sentiment API in action, you need to process a conversation using Symbl.
+After you process a conversation, you'll receive a **conversation Id** which can be passed to the following Conversation APIs.
+All you need to do is pass the `conversationId` and query parameters `sentiment=true`.

 :::info
 Each continuous sentence spoken by a speaker in conversation is referred to as a Message. **Hence ,we named our Speech to Text API as Messages API**.
 Messages API returns you a list of messages in a conversation.